astrofrog/sedfitter/docs/common_model_packages.rst

 Below you will find links to existing model packages that can be downloaded.

-.. note:: The download links are not yet active.

 Robitaille et al. (2006) YSO SED Models
 =======================================